 As the winner of the 2017 Scottish Beer Awards, Tempest Brew Co have established themselves as a top brewery.
 The founder, Gavin, learned to brew in New Zealand and has continued to use Kiwi hops in his brews back in Scotland.
 You can tell he was a former chef, as many of his beers are inspired by food, like the Marmalade on Rye DIPA and the Mexicake.
 While killing the name game – Drop Kick Me Jesus and Attack of The Killer Crab are some personal favourites – Tempest beer can speak for itself.
 If you’re only going to try one, it’s Long White Cloud – a beautiful hybrid of Scottish malts and Kiwi hops.

-Tempest Brew Co on InstagramInstagram has returned invalid data.
+Tempest Brew Co on InstagramInstagram did not return a 200.

 Fierce Beer are pretty much exactly what the name suggests.
 Formerly corporate bastards of the Oil and Gas industry, Grant and McHardy ditched the suits to brew some seriously weird beer.
 With a passion for gastronomy and an affinity for animals wearing clothes, Fierce Beer was born.
 They divide their beers into four mundane-sounding categories: hoppy, fruity, dark and seasonal – but the selection is anything but.
 Sweet-tooths should try their Cranachan Killer, which is essentially the Scottish dessert in a can.
 For a kick of Habanero and ginger, try the Ginja Ninja….
 And if you can take the heat, the Dirty Sanchez gives you a hard hit of chilli.